Pros and Cons of TIPS Mutual Funds

 Are TIPS Mutual Funds For You?

 TIPS mutual funds invest in Treasury inflation-protected securities, also known as TIPS.
-This type of fixed income fund can help investors fight inflation and potentially receive greater returns than a broad market bond index fund when inflation is rising.
+The primary advantage of a TIPS fund, compared to some other fixed income securities, is that they can appreciate when during inflationary periods.
+Therefore TIPS can help investors fight inflation and potentially receive greater returns than a broad market bond index fund.

 The Pros of TIPS Mutual Funds